-Radon is recognized as a health risk, as it is not detectable and does not cause noticeable symptoms until its transformation into lung cancer.
+Radon is a health risk, as it is not detectable and does not cause noticeable symptoms until its transformation into lung cancer.

 What is radon poisoning?

-Radon is a gas that occurs as the end product of radium decay, and radon poisoning takes place when large amounts enter the body and cause harmful physical changes.
+Radon is a gas that occurs as the end product of radium decay.
+Radon poisoning occurs when large amounts enter the body and cause harmful physical changes.

-It is a naturally occurring element that takes a gaseous form at standard temperatures and pressures.
-In fact, it is one of the densest substances that remains a gas under normal circumstances.
+It is a naturally occurring element that takes a gaseous form at standard temperatures and pressures and is one of the densest substances to remain a gas under normal circumstances.

 As a colorless, odorless, tasteless gas, radon is undetectable by human senses.
-Radon poisoning does not cause harmful, obvious symptoms in the same way that other radioactive substances might.
+Radon poisoning does not cause the same harmful, obvious symptoms as other radioactive substances.
 Instead, radon exposure can lead to the development of lung cancer.

 Radon occurs throughout most environments in very small quantities.
 However, it can amass in buildings.
 Radon accounts for the majority of most people's exposure to ionizing radiation.

-This means that there is no meaningful indicator of having been exposed to radon.
-Not only can it not be smelt, tasted, or seen by the naked eye, it does not produce any effects in the body until causing the cellular changes that might lead to lung cancer.
+A person cannot smell, taste, or see radon with the naked eye.
+It also does not produce any effects in the body until causing the cellular changes that might lead to lung cancer.

-This makes it especially important to take all necessary precautions to protect yourself from radon exposure, especially if you live in a Zone 1 area containing higher levels than the EPA deems safe.
+For this reason, taking all necessary precautions against radon exposure is extremely important, especially for people who live in a Zone 1 area.
+This is an area containing higher levels than the EPA deems safe.

-If you start to cough up blood, feel chest pain, or experience difficulty breathing, visit a doctor immediately to rule out lung cancer.
+A person starting to cough up blood, feel chest pain, or experience breathing difficulties should visit a doctor immediately to rule out lung cancer.

-Paradoxically, in the early 20th century, radon was touted by quacks as being beneficial to health.
-People could pay small sums of money to spend time in a "radiotorium" and be bombarded by radon.
+In the early 20th century, quack doctors touted radon as being beneficial to health.
+People could pay small sums of money to spend time in a "radiotorium" and receive bombardments of radon.

-Other companies attempted to add radon to water, but the short half-life of radon meant that it had disappeared by the time it reached them.
+Other companies attempted to add radon to water, but the short half-life of radon meant that it had disappeared by the time the water reached people.

-Its negative health implications were only discovered at a later date.
+Researchers only discovered its negative health implications at a later date.

-In the 1940s and 1950s, ventilation systems in mines were not widely implemented.
-Lung cancer in miners in the Czech Republic, South Australia, and Southwestern U.S. was attributed to radon inhalation.
+In the 1940s and 1950s, companies who set up mines did not widely implement ventilation systems.
+Doctors attributed lung cancer in miners in the Czech Republic, South Australia, and Southwestern U.S. to radon inhalation.
 Despite the eventual realization of the hazards, radon-induced lung cancer in miners remained a significant hazard until the 1970s.

-It is now known that the inhalation of large quantities of radon causes lung cancer.
+Healthcare professionals now acknowledge that inhaling large quantities of radon causes lung cancer.
 According to the EPA, radon is the second most common cause of lung cancer, after smoking.

 Radon causes 21,000 lung cancer deaths per year in the U.S. About 2,900 of those deaths occur in people who have never smoked.

-There is currently no test to diagnose or identify past exposure to radon.
+No test is currently available that can diagnose or identify prior exposure to radon.